dariuszkorolczukcom/components_workspace/README.md

 5. press 'MIDI SOUNDS' button to open control panel (volume, equalizer, echo)

 ---
 [Count_Example]

 shows the right way to add and substract a value to the state
 1. Adds, Substracts and display the state count value

-[Clock]

-example of using lifecycle methods with simple clock

 ---
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).